djeada/Numerical-Methods/notes/6_regression/thin_plate_spline_interpolation.md

 ### Advantages

-I. **Smooth and Natural Surfaces**:

-TPS yields an infinitely differentiable surface minimizing bending energy, often producing visually pleasing, smooth interpolants.
+- TPS yields an infinitely differentiable surface, minimizing bending energy, and producing visually pleasing, smooth **interpolants**.

-II. **Exact Interpolation**:

-The method exactly passes through all given data points.
+- The method exactly passes through all given data **points**.

-III. **No Grid Required**:

-Works with scattered data without needing a regular grid.
+- TPS works with scattered data without needing a regular **grid**.

-IV. **Extensible**:

-Generalizes easily to higher dimensions by changing the form of $\phi(r)$.
+- It generalizes easily to higher dimensions by changing the form of $\phi(r)$, making it **extensible**.

 ### Limitations

-I. **Computational Cost**:

-Requires solving a $(N+3) \times (N+3)$ linear system.
-For large $N$, this can be expensive.
+- TPS requires solving a $(N+3) \times (N+3)$ linear system, which can be **expensive** for large $N$.

-II. **Conditioning Issues**:

-The system matrix may become ill-conditioned with many close points.
-Regularization (TPS smoothing splines) is often needed in practice.
+- The system matrix may become ill-conditioned with many close points, often necessitating regularization like TPS smoothing **splines**.

-III. **Global Method**:

-Changing or adding one point affects the entire solution.
-There is no local control like piecewise methods (unless carefully combined with domain decomposition techniques).
+- Changing or adding one point affects the entire solution, as TPS is a **global** method, lacking local control like piecewise methods unless combined with domain decomposition techniques.